Search

 Today, the museum is filled with fascinating memorabilia, rooms to explore, a library, and so much more.
 This Historical Society and Museum operates solely with volunteers.
 All items have been donated.

 Since the beginning, the Price Hill Historical and Museum has had a major impact on the community, fighting diligently to save historic structures, hosting home and church tours, organizing educational projects and social events.
-In 2000 we assumed sponsorship of Price Hill Day at Coney and have established a publishing company, the Bold Face Press.
-And our work for our neighborhood continues.
+In 2000 we assumed sponsorship of Price Hill Day at Coney for 19 years.
+With shorages of volunteer help it ended.
+Shortly after Coney Island no longer existed.
+Our work for our neighborhood continues.